PotHix/pothix.github.com/content/places/pisa.md

   had some sort of agreement, as Francesco gave us some Cecina for free.
 I had some pizzas there and I liked it.
 Not fancy at all, just simple food that locals like.
 - **Piazza delle Vettovaglie**: Quite close to the place above (from Francesco), there's a squarre that is used for happy hours by the locals (mostly students) some good options for food that are not tourist traps.
-- **Gelato**: It's close to the river, hard to miss.
+- **La bottega del Gelato**: It's close to the river, hard to miss.
 They have a good variety of gelatos.
 They are good and cheap enough (€3), also recommended by the walking tour guide.